-Taking nutritional Parsley supplements can benefit cancer patients with B Cell Acute Lymphoblastic Leukemia on CAR-T treatment.
-But avoid Parsley supplements if on Bleomycin treatment for Hodgkin Lymphoma.
-Similarly, taking nutritional supplement Parsley can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Parsley when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Parsley extracts or nutritional supplements may benefit Primary Cervical Neuroendocrine Tumor patients on Cisplatin treatment over Red Algae nutritional supplements.
+But Parsley supplements or Parsley extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Walnut.
+Similarly, taking nutritional supplements Parsley may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Vitamin E. But avoid nutritional supplements Parsley when at genetic risk of cancer due to mutation of gene MYC.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Hodgkin Lymphoma or B Cell Acute Lymphoblastic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Parsley.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Cervical Neuroendocrine Tumor or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Parsley.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Parsley?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CDKN1B?
-Are the implications of taking Parsley supplements in Hodgkin Lymphoma the same as B Cell Acute Lymphoblastic Leukemia?
-Is it one and the same if you are on treatment with Bleomycin or on CAR-T?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Parsley extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene MYC?
+Are the implications of Primary Cervical Neuroendocrine Tumor the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Cisplatin?

 Parsley is a plant native to the Mediterranean, used as a culinary herb.
 The leaves, seeds, and roots of Parsley are rich in antioxidants and are considered to have medicinal values.
 Following are some of the potential health benefits of Parsley: